lowlydba/cron-holiday/README.md

 | `timezone`        | ❌        | IANA timezone name (e.g. `America/New_York`).
 Defaults to UTC.         |
 | `fail-on-holiday` | ❌        | If `true`, fails the job when today is a holiday.
 Defaults to `false`. |

+> [!NOTE]
+> Any non-IANA timezone will be treated as UTC.
+If you need to use a specific timezone, ensure it is an IANA timezone name.

 ### Outputs

 | Name         | Description                                                                   |